 You will see output like this:

-Your output should look like this:
+If there were updates available your output should look like this:

 Changing rpi-eeprom’s Release Channel

 By default you will only receive updates from Raspbian’s “critical” channel.
 This is a very conservative firmware update channel that will only give you very well tested firmware updates that are considered critical fixes for the device.
+Another channel that is available is “stable”.

-If you want to get the latest firmware updates and fixes you may want to try the “beta” channel.
+If you want to get the absolute latest firmware updates and fixes you may want to try the “beta” channel.
 These updates haven’t been tested as long and could potentially break your bootloader so Raspbian only recommends using it if you are comfortable using the recovery tool to reflash your bootloader if something goes wrong.
 Check out the recovery section below for instructions on how to do this.

 To switch to the beta channel we are going to edit the file /etc/default/rpi-eeprom-update: